EdYuTo/edyuto.github.io/README.md

 # Is it on a break?
-Simple html that displays YES if it is and NO if it is not.
+[isonepieceonabreak.com](https://isonepieceonabreak.com/) simply displays YES if it is and NO if it is not.

 # Did the schedule change?
 Run the [update schedule action](https://github.com/EdYuTo/edyuto.github.io/actions/workflows/update-schedule.yml)!